gotygota/tastebuddy_docs/docs/admin/products.md

     :octicons-triangle-right-24: Name

     :octicons-triangle-right-24: Category[^1]{ title="This information is required on product creation.
-If irrelevant or unavailable, the other fields can be left blank" } (_either of Red, White, Rosé, Sparkling, Fortified, Other_)
+If irrelevant or unavailable, the other fields can be left blank" } (_Any category can be created_)

     :octicons-triangle-right-24: Brand